-We can use 'may' to ask for permission.
-However this is rather formal and not used very often in modern spoken English.
+We can use ‘may’ to ask for permission.
+However this is rather formal and not used very often in modern spoken English

-- May I borrow your dictionary?
+- May I borrow your pen?

-- May we think about it until tomorrow?
+- May we think about it?

-We use 'may' to suggest something is possible.
+We use ‘may’ to suggest something is possible

 We use ‘might’ to suggest a small possibility of something.
 Often we read that ‘might’ suggests a smaller possibility that ‘may’, there is in fact little difference and ‘might is more usual than ‘may’ in spoken English.

 - She might be at home by now but it’s not sure at all.

 - I might not have time to go to the shops for you.